The-LainOS-Project/lainos-secure-messaging-service/README.md

 The LainOS utility elevates XMPP security beyond basic End-to-End Encryption (E2EE) by adding crucial layers of **anonymity (Tor)** and **cryptographic identity verification (GPG/Pass)**.
 This makes it suitable for environments where **metadata and identity protection** are considered equally or more important than message content protection alone.
 XMPP Account Registration (Recommended Method)

+Go here for profanity registration instructions:

 The easiest and most reliable method to register an account on the LainOS XMPP server is by combining the Another.im Android client with Orbot running in Power User mode to ensure Tor network access.

 Prerequisites

+go here for instructions  if you want pgp login: https://gitlab.com/lainos/lainos-secure-messaging-service

     Orbot: Installed and running. select check the 'power user mode' box in the settings to be able to torify individual apps, do not run in VPN mode, I recommend snowflake bridges for android.